North Berwick's Golfing Pioneers|

 In May 1900, Stephenson laid out the course at Belmont Golf Club near Reid's School where the members had lunch and a dance in the

 evening.
 The course had stunning views of the Bay and Santa Clara County.
-Stephenson also laid out the course at Sausalito Golf Club,
+In June 1900 David Stephenson laid out the nine-hole course

-opened for play on 10th November 1900.
+sporty to be found on the Santa Catalina links.
 The following month Horace Rawlins and his brother Harry played an exhibition match over the

 new course at Sausalito with the snow capped Mt.
 Tamalpais in the background.